ClickioTech/ClickioConsentSDK-IOS-Demo/README.md

 -   Show a consent dialog in default mode
 -   Open the dialog again manually in resurface mode
 -   Display all received consent data on button click or consent update
--   Show Google Ads if needed
+-   Show Google Ads if needed after ATT permission & User consent decision have been recorded

 ## Setup & Run